pagkly/Zed/Investopedia3/Voluntary Export Restraint (VER) Definition.md

 ## How a Voluntary Export Restraint (VER) Works

-Voluntary export restraints (VERs) fall under the broad category of [non-tariff barriers](https://www.investopedia.com/articles/economics/08/tariff-trade-barrier-basics.asp), which are restrictive trade barriers, such as [quotas](https://www.investopedia.com/terms/q/quota.asp), sanctions, levies, embargoes, and other restrictions.
+Voluntary export restraints (VERs) fall under the broad category of [[non-tariff barriers]](https://www.investopedia.com/articles/economics/08/tariff-trade-barrier-basics.asp), which are restrictive trade barriers, such as [[quotas]](https://www.investopedia.com/terms/q/quota.asp), sanctions, levies, embargoes, and other restrictions.
 Typically, VERs are a result of requests made by the importing country to provide a measure of protection for its domestic businesses that produce competing goods, though these agreements can be reached at the industry level, as well.

 VERs are often created because the exporting countries would prefer to impose their own restrictions than risk sustaining worse terms from tariffs or quotas.
-They've been in use since the 1930s, applied by large, [developed economies](https://www.investopedia.com/terms/d/developed-economy.asp) to a wide range of products, from textiles to footwear, steel, and automobiles, and became a popular form of [protectionism](https://www.investopedia.com/terms/p/protectionism.asp) in the 1980s.
+They've been in use since the 1930s, applied by large, [[developed economies]](https://www.investopedia.com/terms/d/developed-economy.asp) to a wide range of products, from textiles to footwear, steel, and automobiles, and became a popular form of [[protectionism]](https://www.investopedia.com/terms/p/protectionism.asp) in the 1980s.

-After the Uruguay Round and the updating of the [General Agreement on Tariffs and Trade](https://www.investopedia.com/terms/g/gatt.asp) (GATT) in 1994, WTO members agreed not to implement any new VERs, and to phase out any existing ones within one year, with some exceptions.
+After the Uruguay Round and the updating of the [[General Agreement on Tariffs and Trade]](https://www.investopedia.com/terms/g/gatt.asp) (GATT) in 1994, WTO members agreed not to implement any new VERs, and to phase out any existing ones within one year, with some exceptions.

 ## Limitations of a Voluntary Export Restraint (VER)